alejandrogallo/ppl-supporting-information/README.md

-Note that for all calculations, the HF groundstate energy between `TURBOMOLE`, `NWCHEM`, and `PSI4` agreed better than 1.5E-5 Hartree.
+Note that for all calculations, the HF groundstate energy between `TURBOMOLE`, `NWCHEM`, and `PSI4` agree better than 1.5E-5 Hartree.

 # Molecular geometries #

-The list of used molecular geometries taken from the supplement of [this publication](https://doi.org/10.1063/1.3054300).
+The employed molecular geometries can be found in [this publication](https://doi.org/10.1063/1.3054300).
-In this repository the list is found in the file:
+The list of studied systems can be found in the following file:

 - `jcp_systems.dat`